unique since 1892

 Horse-drawn carriage

 More and more older guests found the walk from the lake back to the mountain station too long.
 Heart attacks were the result.
 From 2003 to 2006, a horse-drawn carriage therefore transported mainly older guests from the mountain station to Oeschinensee.
-The work was too strenuous for the horses, so from 2007 an electric vehicle was used (the first prototype was a flop).
+The work was too strenuous for the horses, so from 2007 an electric scooter was used (the first prototype was a flop).

 4th generation